jasonm23/onlisp-markdown/onlisp.md

 because the length of the utility does not have to be charged against the current program.

-It is not just an accounting trick to treat extensions to Lisp as capital expendi- tures.
+It is not just an accounting trick to treat extensions to Lisp as capital expenditures.
 Utilities can go into a separate ﬁle; they will not clutter our view as we’re working on the program, nor are they likely to be involved if we have to return later to change the program in some respect.

 As capital expenditures, however, utilities demand extra attention.
-It is espe- cially important that they be well-written.
+It is especially important that they be well-written.
 They are going to be used repeatedly, so any incorrectness or inefﬁciency will be multiplied.
 Extra care must also go into their design: a new utility must be written for the general case, not just for the problem at hand.
 Finally, like any capital expenditure, we need not be in a hurry